Education with Teaching and Learning

 Tips for effective communication between parents and teachers:

--Set realistic expectations for your child’s schoolwork – don’t expect too much from them
+-Set realistic expectations for your child’s schoolwork – don’t expect too much from them.

-Tips for effective Communication between parents and teachers
+Tips for Effective Communication between parents and teachers

 Effective communication between parents and teachers is key to a positive relationship.
-Here are some tips to help you get started: -Start by setting ground rules up-front, so there are no surprises later on in the year! -Discuss what needs to be discussed, and make sure that both you and the teacher are on the same page. -Keep in mind your child’s development as you communicate with the teacher. -Be open and honest with one another, and you’ll be on the right track to a positive relationship.
-There are some ways to communicate with parents as a teacher.
-You’ll get the here details.
+Here are some tips to help you get started: -Start by setting ground rules up-front, so there are no surprises later on in the year.

 How to communicate with parents as a Teacher?